erudinsky/Azure-Bicep-Workshop/Workshop/0-Getting-started-with-Bicep.md

 # Lab 0 - Getting started with Bicep

+## Objective

+Learn the basics of Azure Bicep, its advantages, and how to use it to define Infrastructure as Code (IaC) in Azure.

+## Key Learnings

+By the end of this module, you will:

+- Understand the purpose and benefits of Azure Bicep.
+- Learn how to set up your environment for Bicep development.
+- Explore the structure of a typical Bicep file.
+- Deploy resources using Bicep and Azure CLI.
+- Understand target scopes and modularity in Bicep.

+---

 [Bicep](https://github.com/Azure/bicep) is an open source (MIT) domain-specific language to define [Infrastructure as Code (IaC)](https://learn.microsoft.com/devops/deliver/what-is-infrastructure-as-code?wt.mc_id=MVP_387222)in **Azure**.

 ![Azure Bicep processing](/.attachments/bicep-processing.png)